dagger/dagger/docs/current/guides/252029-load-images-local-docker-engine.md

 ## Introduction

 There are two possible approaches to loading container images built with Dagger into a local Docker engine.
-This tutorial describes them both in detail, although the second one is not recommended and is included only for completeness.
+This tutorial describes them both in detail, although only the first one is recommended.

 ## Requirements